Kathleen Folbigg: Woman jailed over infant deaths pardoned

 - Published

-A woman once branded "Australia's worst female serial killer" has been pardoned after new evidence suggested she did not kill her four children.
+A woman once branded "Australia's worst female serial killer" has been pardoned after new evidence suggested she did not kill her four infant children.

-Kathleen Folbigg was in 2003 sentenced to at least 25 years in jail, after a jury found she had killed Caleb, Patrick, Sarah and Laura over a decade.
+Kathleen Folbigg has spent 20 years in prison after a jury found she killed Caleb, Patrick, Sarah and Laura over a decade.

 But a recent inquiry heard scientists believe they may have died naturally.